-Meanwhile, Gordon is building Morgan’s Wonderland Sports, a 3-acre ultra-accessible™, fully inclusive sports complex not far from the theme park offering fitness and competition for athletes with different abilities.
+Meanwhile, Gordon is building Morgan’s Wonderland Sports, a 3-acre ultra-accessible™, fully- inclusive sports complex not far from the theme park offering fitness and competition for athletes with different abilities.
 It will provide 3 acres of sports activities including basketball, volleyball, softball, baseball, football, soccer, pickleball and tennis.
-Grand opening is set for May 2020.
+Grand opening is set for 2020.

 Planning and design continue on a bold new approach to caregiving for those with special needs – the Multi-Assistance Center, or The MAC.
-This unique, one-stop-shop Care Model will provide many medical and non-medical services in one location.
-Medical, therapeutic and social determinates of health will be offered in this first of two, 165,000-square-foot buildings at Morgan’s Wonderland.
+This unique, one-stop-shop care model will provide many medical and non-medical services in one location.
+Medical, therapeutic and social determinates of health will be addressed in the first of two, 165,000-square-foot buildings at Morgan’s Wonderland.
 The MAC, scheduled to begin welcoming clients in the fall of 2022, will be comprised of partner organizations working together under one roof to address the multi-faceted needs of people with cognitive and physical challenges.
 This model of providing services in a coordinated manner will establish a new standard, not only in San Antonio but across the nation as well as internationally.